On the decomposable semigroups and applications: Introduction

-In section \ref{ideal_descomponible}, we show the relations between some generating sets of $I_S$ and $I_{S_i},$ and we prove that $I_S$ is a complete intersection if and only if $I_{S_i}$ is a complete intersection for every $i.$ Besides, we prove that a decomposable semigroup is a gluing if and only if at least one of the subsemigroups of its decomposition is a gluing.
+Decomposition (\ref{def_ideal_descomp}) allows us to take advantages of computation of some generating sets of $I_S.$ In this way, each type of generating set of $I_S$ (Gr\"{o}bner bases, Graver bases, universal Gr\"{o}bner bases, Markov bases and universal Markov bases) can be obtained directly from the corresponding generating set of the ideals $I_{S_i}$ in (\ref{def_ideal_descomp}).
+In addition, some properties of decomposable semigroups and their ideals can be studied from the semigroups and ideals that appear in their decompositions.
+In this way, we prove that $I_S$ is a complete intersection if and only if $I_{S_i}$ is a complete intersection for every $i,$ and that a decomposable semigroup is a gluing if and only if at least one of the subsemigroups of its decomposition is a gluing.

+The above purely algebraic decomposition has a geometric interpretation.
+Since every ideal defines an algebraic variety, decomposition (\ref{def_ideal_descomp}) can be used to obtain a decomposition of the variety and that allows us to introduce the concept of {\it decomposable variety} which are varieties that admit parametrizations with simple formulations.

-In section \ref{sec_caract_comb}, we give a combinatorial characterization of the decomposable semigroups by using two different simplicial complexes, one of them defined in \cite{BCMP} and the other used in \cite{OjVi} and introduced in \cite{Eliahou}.
+If $S$ satisfies that $S\cap (-S)=\{0\},$ Theorem \ref{caracterizacion_combinatoria} gives a combinatorial characterization of decomposable semigroups by using the simplicial complex introduced in \cite{Eliahou} and the simplicial complex used in \cite{BCMP} (see \cite{OjVi} for further details).

-In section \ref{ejemplo}, we illustrate our results with an example from Algebraic Statistics.
-In that example we reduce the number of indeterminates by using the decomposition of the semigroup.
-Furthermore we study the uniqueness of the Markov bases of the statistical models that appear in \cite{DataBase} and that have a decomposable semigroup associated.
+The contents of this paper are organized as follows.
+In Section \ref{preliminares} some definitions, notation and some known results are introduced.
+In Section \ref{reduccion_matriz} it is showed how the Hermite normal form can be used to obtain a diagonalization of a matrix which is called HNF-diagonal matrix.
+Algorithm \ref{alg_matrix_fresi} is the key that allows us to easily compute the decomposition of a semigroup.
+In Section \ref{semigroup_fresi_decomposition} decomposable semigroups are characterized by using the HNF-diagonalization of a matrix associated to $S.$ In Section \ref{sec_varieties} decomposable varieties are introduced and a method to obtain simple parametrizations is presented.
+In Section \ref{ideal_descomponible} some relationships between decomposable semigroups (and their ideals) and the semigroups (and their ideals) appearing in the decomposition are showed.
+The goal of Section \ref{sec_caract_comb} is to obtain a combinatorial characterization of decomposable semigroups.
+Finally in Section \ref{ejemplo}, our results are illustrated with an example from Algebraic Statistics.